-20 Jan Understanding Your Fall Arrest Equipment
+20 Jan know Your Fall Arrest Gear

 Whether you are brand new to using fall protection or have been climbing for thirty years or more, knowing the best system for your application of work can be the difference of working another day and never climbing again.
 For many of us, we rely on our companies to provide the most adequate fall protection and mitigation of hazard, per OSHA regulation.
 While our safety managers have the best intention, variations in fall protection can be small but significant, particularly with lanyards, can easily be overlooked.
 Depending on your scope of work, you may find yourself in need of a few different styles of Lanyard for multiple jobs.